Michigan Bucket List: Zoos to Visit

 DeYoung Family Zoo – Wallace

-Details: The DeYoung Family Zoo is nestled in the wilderness of the beautiful Upper Peninsula, with a natural setting filled with amazing animals from around the world.
+The DeYoung Family Zoo is nestled in the wilderness of the beautiful Upper Peninsula, with a natural setting filled with amazing animals from around the world.
 Large natural habitats, education through hands-on experiences, as well as up close and personal family fun await you at the zoo.
-You can book a “Critter Encounter” with otters, capybaras, and sloths.
+You can book a “Critter Encounter” with otters, capybaras and sloths.
+Learn more on their website.

 Location: N5406 Co Rd 577, Wallace